Okawa Shaznay

 Okawa Shaznay is a Nollywood actress from Cameroon and the first from her country to successfully break into Nollywood with her role in the blockbuster movie Iyore; starring alongside Rita Dominic and Joseph Benjamin.
 Okawa Shaznay has also gained more prominence with her leading role in the 2016 hit TV series Delilah: The Mysterious Case of Delilah Ambrose.
-She won the Exquisite Lady of the Year (ELOY) award for TV Actress of the year in 2016 for her role in Delilah.
+She won the Exquisite Lady of the Year ELOY Awards for TV Actress of the year in 2016 for her role in Delilah.
+In April 2026, she was honored with a star on the Cameroon Wall of Fame in recognition of her contribution to African cinema.

 Early life and background

 Okawa Shaznay was born in Cameroon.
 She began her secondary school education in Presbyterian Secondary School Mankon, Bamenda, Cameroon.
 Shaznay later moved to the United States, where she graduated with a bachelor's degree in accounting from Texas Southern University.